swathirhande/swathirhande/README.md

 ## 🧠 About Me

 Hi!
-I'm Swathi — a passionate Full Stack Developer with 2+ years of experience and a Master's in CS from USC.
-I thrive at the intersection of **modern web development and AI**, building responsive apps, intelligent features, and sleek UIs that drive real business results.
+I’m Swathi, a driven Full Stack Developer with 2+ years of experience and a Master’s in Computer Science from USC.
+I specialize in building responsive web apps and intelligent features that deliver seamless user experiences and measurable business impact.

-Currently seeking opportunities where I can bring creative solutions to life with performance and scalability in mind.
+I’m actively seeking opportunities to create innovative, scalable solutions that combine creativity with performance.

 🌟 **Recent Achievements:**
 - ↗️ **30% increase** in user engagement through optimized UX